usnistgov/xslt3-functions/ixml/readme.md

 ### Saxon configuration

-An initialization setting is provided to Saxon: `init:org.nineml.coffeesacks.RegisterCoffeeSacks`
+An initialization setting must be provided to Saxon: `init:org.nineml.coffeesacks.RegisterCoffeeSacks`

 How you pass this to Saxon will depend on the tooling.